RAG systems have a context problem

 Multi-Vector Retrieval Details with Mixedbread's Aamir Shakir

-Most RAG systems have a context problem.
+RAG systems have a context problem.
 I talked with Aamir Shakir, the founder of Mixedbread, for a deep dive into the research and engineering behind modern retrieval systems.
-I've been using Mixedbread's tools, especially mgrep, and I'm impressed.
+I've been using Mixedbread's tools, like mgrep.
 They claim to cut tokens in half, speed up retrieval, and improve quality.
 After running my own experiments, I found they were right.

 What is Mixedbread & Multi-Vector Search?

 AI models have advanced fast, but retrieval tech still relies on concepts from 20 years ago.
-Mixedbread's goal is to modernize retrieval to match today's AI.
+Mixedbread's goal is to modernize retrieval.

 The core of their approach is multi-vector search.